tinesoft/generator-ngx-library/README.md

-skip-install | skips the automatic installation of project dependencies at the end of the generator skip-checks  | skips the checks of required tools (yarn, angular-cli) prior to generation skip-cache   | forces the regeneration on an exising project (ignore previous answers) skip-styles  | skips the generation of style inlining related code (in case you don't use styles) skip-sample  | skips the generation of the sample library skip-demo    | skips the generation of the demo application npm          | forces usage of `npm` to install dependencies
+skip-install | skips the automatic installation of project dependencies at the end of the generator skip-checks  | skips the checks of required tools (yarn, angular-cli) prior to generation skip-cache   | forces the regeneration on an exising project (ignore previous answers) skip-demo    | skips the generation of the demo application skip-styles  | skips the generation of style inlining related code (in case you don't use styles) skip-sample  | skips the generation of the sample library skip-travis  | skips the integration with Travis CI skip-coveralls  | skips the integration with Coveralls (code coverage) skip-gh-releasing  | skips the releasing of the library on Github npm          | forces usage of `npm` to install dependencies

 # Overall Directory Structure